 Walk with family, friends or in a group.
 Never alone!

 Binna Burra Lodge features a Rainforest Campsite, including camping sites for up to four people.
 There are also a limited number of powered sites suitable for campervans.
-There are camping sites suitable for pitching a tent, tent and gears must be carried a short distance from the loading bay.
+There are camping sites suitable for pitching a tent - the tent and gears must be carried a short distance from the loading bay.
 There are free showers and toilet facilities.
-There are already tents in site; what you have to do is book them.
+There are already tents on site; what you have to do is book them.

 Generally, it is difficult to spot wildlife during the day, since most Australian wildlife is nocturnal.
 Sometimes it is possible to see wallabies and birds, in particular, the fantail birds fly low on the tracks, maybe to say hello to the hikers.
-Well camouflaged in the rainforest floor is where the Logrunners scratch in the leaf mulch to find food.
+Well, camouflaged in the rainforest floor is where the Logrunners scratch into the leaf mulch to find food.
 Snakes are sometimes spotted on the trail and most of the time they slither away very quickly.
 Carpet pythons are the ones not so quick to move away.
-Give enough space to the snakes to move away.
+Give enough space for the snakes to move away.

 Leeches are common in the rainforest, especially if raining or humid.
 The best way to prevent leeches to attach themselves is to apply some insect repellent cream on the skin before setting off for the walks.

 Make sure to be prepared for the walks and have the right level of fitness.

 Lamington National Park encompasses two sections: the west part is called the Green Mountains, or commonly O'Reilly, and the east part is called Binna Burra.